There’s a lot of knowledge out there in the world. We’ve all accumulated some of it, whether that’s by formal schooling, work, or life in general.

 The internet makes information readily available, so that it’s easy to go looking for things, but because of confirmation bias, we’re more likely to seek out information that’s consistent with what we already know in quadrant one.

 I’ve noticed that it seems pretty common for people to underestimate how big that fourth quadrant is, which may lead them to assume that because they don’t know something, that means that nothing is known, full stop (e.g assuming there’s nothing more to be known about plumbing than how to flush a toilet).
-It then becomes easy to assume that opinions represent facts, since there don’t appear to be any facts.
+The Dunning-Kruger effect is a type of cognitive bias that makes it likely that people who know the least about a subject will assume their knowledge/competence is much higher than it actually is.

 This can also happen when people know some technical jargon from a particular field, and assume that knowledge adequately represents what is know about the field.
 A good example is when proponents of the law of attraction assume that knowing a bit a jargon about quantum physics puts them in a position to speak authoritatively about the subject, despite the supermassive black hole hovering in their quadrant IV.